 Yes.
-Your health care provider can deny your request to see or get a copy of your medical record, but only for a few reasons.
-For example, if your provider believes that letting you see your record might physically endanger you or another person, they can deny your request.
+Your health care provider can deny your request to see or get a copy of your medical record, but only in a few cases.
+For example, if your provider believes that letting you see your record might physically endanger you, they can deny your request.